 Wild@Life patrolled Mayombe Region.
 We have confiscated poached animals, and poachers have been brought in for questioning.
 We then burned the confiscated animal in order to set example.

 Our team entered the forest and saw some illegal timber cutting on a Sunday and we have documented the evidence.

 In Cabinda, we have found 2 chimpanzees kept in small chicken cages.
 Once rescued from poachers, these two spent their entire lives in separate small cages.
-A plan needs to be done to save Joana, 21 and Riquita, 16, from this miserable condition.
-Cabinda is home to more animals like this, and a plan would be needed to lift these animals to better living conditions.
-Wild@Life will undertake this and we will make sure to built the first sanctuary of the area and bring these girls freedom.
+A plan was done by Wild@Life to save Joana, 21 and Riquita, 16, from this miserable condition.
+Cabinda is home to more animals like this, and we need to lift these animals to better living conditions.
+Wild@Life will undertake this and we will make sure to built the first sanctuary of the area and bring these girls freedom

 As you all remember, we have tried hard.
 We even planned to open a needed sanctuary for them and the liked of more 20 chimpanzees trapped in the country, but it was financially an impossible task for Wild@Life, run solely by volunteers.